OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 ### MASVS Level 3 - Defense-in-Depth and Resiliency

 In addition to state-of-the-art security and defense-in-depth, level 3 defines mechanisms that increase the cost of reverse engineering the application.
 It can be applied to add an additional layer of protection for applications that process sensitive data.
-Vendors may also opt to implement these requirements as a means of IP protection.
+Vendors may also opt to fulfill these requirements as a means of protecting intellectual property.

 ### MASVS Level 4 - Defense-in-Depth and Strong Resiliency

 An application that achieves MASVS level 4 has both state-of-the-art security controls and software protection.
 Such an application is highly resilient against attacks and reverse engineering attempts.
 Level 4 is meant to be applied to applications that handle highly sensitive data.
-In addition, it can be used as a means of IP protection.
+Vendors may also opt to fulfill these requirements as a means of protecting intellectual property.

 ## How to use this standard